(1) In addition to waivers authorized under RCW 28A.305.140

 (e) An explanation of the impact on students who rely upon free and reduced-price school child nutrition services and the impact on the ability of the child nutrition program to operate an economically independent program;

 (f) An explanation of the impact on employees in education support positions and the ability to recruit and retain employees in education support positions;

 (g) An explanation of the impact on students whose parents work during the missed school day; and

 (h) Other information that the state board of education may request to assure that the proposed flexible calendar will not adversely affect student learning.

-(3) The state board of education shall adopt criteria to evaluate waiver requests.
-No more than five districts may be granted waivers.
-Waivers may be granted for up to three years.
-After each school year, the state board of education shall analyze empirical evidence to determine whether the reduction is affecting student learning.
-If the state board of education determines that student learning is adversely affected, the school district shall discontinue the flexible calendar as soon as possible but not later than the beginning of the next school year after the determination has been made.
-All waivers expire August 31, 2017.
+(3) The state board of education shall adopt criteria to evaluate waiver requests under this section.
+A waiver may be effective for up to three years and may be renewed for subsequent periods of three or fewer years.
+After each school year in which a waiver has been granted under this section, the state board of education must analyze empirical evidence to determine whether the reduction is affecting student learning.
+If the state board of education determines that student learning is adversely affected, the school district must discontinue the flexible calendar as soon as possible but not later than the beginning of the next school year after the determination has been made.